oneofh/Appeal/README.md

 ## Language

 The appeal must be written in one of Switzerland's national languages.
-Thanks to the modern techonology, such as [DeepL](https://www.deepl.com/translator) and [Google Translate](https://translate.google.com), we do not need to know those langauges to appeal a decision.
+Thanks to modern technology, such as [DeepL](https://www.deepl.com/translator) and [Google Translate](https://translate.google.com), we do not need to know those langauges to appeal a decision.

 ## Cost